Skip to main content

 Node.js 18+ is required.
 Run node --version to verify.
 If not installed, download from nodejs.org.

-The LexQ MCP server uses stdio transport — it reads from stdin and writes to stdout.
+The local MCP server uses stdio transport — it reads from stdin and writes to stdout.
 It does not open network ports.
-If your AI client only supports HTTP/SSE transport, it’s not compatible with stdio mode.
+If your AI client only supports HTTP/SSE transport, use the Cloud method instead.

 Still stuck?